An adventurous trip for families and nature lovers of all ages.

 Is tap water safe to drink in Costa Rica?

-Other than the remoter areas of the country, you can drink the water straight from the tap.
+Other than in the more-remote areas of the country, you can drink water straight from the tap.
 Look out for the sign ‘Agua no Potable’, which means that it’s not drinkable.
-If you’re travelling off the beaten track, then it’s best to avoid tap water, unless it’s boiled, filtered or chemically treated (iodine tablets/ drops).
+If you’re travelling off the beaten track, then it’s best to avoid tap water, unless it’s boiled, filtered, or chemically treated (iodine tablets/ drops).

-As a catholic country, most Costa Ricans plan their holidays around main religious days, like Easter and Christmas.
+As a catholic country, most Costa Ricans plan their holidays around main religious festivals such as Easter and Christmas.
 On the 15th of September Costa Ricans celebrate their Independence Day and hotels will often be fully booked.
 On Bank Holidays (dias feriados) you will find that public offices and most shops will be closed.

 Do I need to tip in Costa Rica?